kashsuks/go-games/README.md

 # go-games
-My first Go project!!
-Simple cli games
+This is my first go project